Labor Market Distributions Spider Chart

 Data in the chart are updated twice monthly: once for the monthly Bureau of Labor Statistics employment report, and again for the Job Openings and Labor Turnover Survey (JOLTS) update.

 Use the menus below to change the range of data and individual data series you'd like to view.
 To save this chart as an image or PDF document, select an option from the "Export" menu.
+See our modifications to the spider chart, noted in red in the first passage under the Indicators tab, in response to the impact of COVID-19 on the labor market.

 Frequently Asked Questions